We’re makers and strategic thinkers who craft engaging brands, campaigns, and experiences.

 Meet our team.

 Nikki is a partner and strategic director at Once–Future Office.
 She sets the stage for successful projects by aligning client objectives with creative potential.
 Her purpose-driven approach to strategy comes from her appreciation for community engagement, clarity, and inspiring new ideas.
 A Portland, OR native, Nikki excels at helping large groups—be it staff, community members, donors, or boards—find common ground on their objectives through her laid back but direct style.
 Nikki loves color, typography, details, and Dungjai’s mom’s cooking.
-A lifelong learner, she enjoys listening to podcasts (from geopolitical wonkery to Bachelor analysis), knitting, traveling, and watching her two young children grow.
+A lifelong learner, she enjoys listening to podcasts (from geopolitical wonkery to The Bachelor analysis), knitting, traveling, and watching her two young children grow.
 She looks forward to a day when she can explore the world with her kids.

 Nikki’s experience spans nearly 20 years across design studios, large agencies, fashion houses, magazines, and architecture firms.
 She has lectured and taught at the School of Visual Arts (SVA), Rhode Island School of Design, and the California College of the Arts.
 Nikki holds a BA in Architecture from the University of California at Berkeley and an MFA in Graphic Design from Rhode Island School of Design.

 Nick joined Once–Future Office in 2017.
 With a love for big-picture thinking, design systems, and making people smile, he’s designed identities, campaigns, and experiential work across mediums and touchpoints.
-Current and past projects include signage and wayfinding for the expanded Buffalo AKG Art Museum, a citywide multi-platform voting campaign with NYC Votes, exhibitions at the Center for Architecture and Storefront for Art & Architecture, and a brand identity and website for a community-based program of the NYC Dept. of Health and Mental Hygiene.
+Current and past projects include signage and wayfinding for the expanded Buffalo AKG Art Museum, a citywide multi-platform voting campaign with NYC Votes, exhibitions at the Center for Architecture and Storefront for Art & Architecture, and a brand identity and website for a community-based program of the NYC Department of Health and Mental Hygiene.
 Previously, Nick designed identity systems, art objects, and fashion campaigns at Sagmeister & Walsh and PlayLab, Inc. He studied Graphic Design at the Maryland Institute College of Art.
 Outside of the O–FFICE, he’s watching movies, baking, and trying hard.

 Drianne joined Once–Future Office in 2016.
 She is integral to a wide range of projects of different services and scales.
 Her work is driven by systematic solutions that delight and clarify information.
 Drianne has led the design on an exhibition surveying 60 years of public art in NYC at the Museum of the City of New York, an animal-friendly signage and wayfinding system for the Brooklyn Animal Care Center, a brand identity and website for LEVER Architecture, and a 274-page creative business strategy book for Emily Cohen.
 She draws inspiration from other art forms such as culinary arts, dance choreography, photography, and music production.
 Drianne studied Communication Design at the University of Connecticut and at Central Saint Martins in London.
 Her favorite place in the world is within the valley of Yosemite National Park.